MarvinLiebisch/forecasting-electricity-prices/README.md

 ### Front End

-The generated predictions as well as historical data are visualized here: [Streamlit](https://forecasting-electricity-prices.streamlit.app/)
+The generated predictions as well as historical data are visualized [here](https://forecasting-electricity-prices.streamlit.app/).

 ## Setup